Is Philo Still Worth It in 2026? 5 Things to Know Before You Sign Up

 Supported Devices

 If you subscribe to my YouTube channel, you know I recommend Roku devices for first-time streamers.
-I’ve been using the Roku Express 4K+ with Philo.
+I’ve been using the Roku Ultra with Philo.

-Amazon Fire TV, Apple TV, Android TV, Chromecast and some Samsung and VIZIO TVs are also supported
+Amazon Fire TV, Apple TV, Android TV, Chromecast, plus some Samsung, LG and VIZIO TVs are also supported

 Minimum Internet Speed